MSc Genomic Medicine

-- Core Concepts in Human Genetics and Genomics will provide all of the basic genomic science knowledge required by later modules, including genomic architecture, regulatory systems, genetic variation, function, and how this impacts upon disease processes and clinical outcomes.
+- Core Concepts in Human Genetics and Genomics, providing all of the basic genomic science knowledge required by later modules including genomic architecture, regulatory systems, genetic variation, function and how this impacts upon disease processes and clinical outcomes.
 This module is offered twice in each 12-month cycle.

-- Omics Technologies and their Application to Genomic Medicine will provide an in-depth description of the genomic techniques that are used to assess genomic variation in clinical problems.
-It will allow you to critically evaluate which techniques might be used, and their limitations in analysing different disease states.
+- Omics Technologies and their Application to Genomic Medicine, providing an in depth description of the genomic techniques that are used to assess genomic variation in clinical problems.
+It will allow you to critically evaluate which techniques might be used and their limitations in analysing different disease states.